Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 ***Brother Thurrsto ("Carebear") of Clan Whitecrest***

 "...You’re not serious.
 You can’t be!
-I… *Champion?"*
+I... *Champion?"*

-Being summoned back to Gao was one thing, but *this?* Thurrsto had never even met half the Fathers in the hall, let alone imagined they’d be present specifically to witness… this.
+Being summoned back to Gao was one thing, but *this?* Thurrsto had never even met half the Fathers in the hall, let alone imagined they’d be present specifically to witness... this.

 Just what the hell had happened between Genshi, Regaari and the Great Father?
-Everyone had *known* Regaari was a shoo-in for Genshi’s successor but now here they were offering it to…
+Everyone had *known* Regaari was a shoo-in for Genshi’s successor but now here they were offering it to...

 Well, to him.
 The ugly misfit.

 Genshi’s expression, behind the healing wounds, was earnest.
 "If you want it.
 What’s your objection?"

-"I… **look** at me!"
+"I... **look** at me!"
 Thurrsto indicated himself with a paw, from tail to tip. " I’m no graceful, suave operator like you or Regaari!
 I’m just a big ‘ol working class male trapped in a good silver coat!"

 "Balls," Regaari chided him.
 "Firstly, you’ve got a natural crest that matches Genshi’s, so you’re wrong in the first instance.
 Secondly, Genshi himself has never been a completely traditional example of a Whitecrest, nor am I these days.
 Thirdly, you’re a *Whitecrest* and you **earned** it, just like Fiin earned being a Stoneback.
 This isn’t a time to worry about too-pretty faces and breed conformation, Brother, this is a time to worry about who’s *right for the job."*